Cerbando/Cerbando/README.md

 - 💬 Ask me about leadership and customer service.
 - 📫 How to reach me: Email: Cerbando56@gmail.com Phone: (813)527-7395
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: i enjoy playing Pickleball.
+- ⚡ Fun fact: i enjoy playing Pickleball
+- Greatest Achievemnt: Becoming a homeowner at the age of 18.
+- My goal is to become a Business owner in which i help the community but alos help people grow.
 -->